 Nigeria’s churches will not stay silent during violence, leader says

-Nigeria’s largest church network is calling on the country’s president for more protection from Boko Haram attacks.
+Nigeria’s largest church network is calling on the country’s president for more protection from an extremist group that is located primarily in Northern Nigeria attacks.

 The president, meanwhile, is calling for more prayer.